osxmidi/LinVst/Tested-VST-Plugins/README.md

 "strings vstname.dll | grep -i d2d1"

-Wine (current versions) doesn't have the temp directory paths set in the registry, so importing Waves.reg in the Waves folder is probably a good idea as it sets the temp file path in the registry (for 64 bit Windows) and some plugins might need this info to install properly.
+Wine (current versions) doesn't have the temp directory paths set in the registry, so importing Waves.reg in the Waves folder using regedit is probably a good idea as it sets the temp file path in the registry (for 64 bit Windows) and some plugins might need this info to install properly.

 **Kontakt (Wine 4)